gauravkakad1/Food-Donation-Aid-Management-System/README.md

-# Food Donation Management System
+# Food Donation Aid Management System

 A web application which is useful for management of food donation and collection activities.
 [View Demo](https://food-aid.onrender.com/)